team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

   return Buffer.from(image).toString('base64');
 }

-// Example usage
+// Usage example
 const imagePath = './path/to/your/image.jpg';
 try {
   const encodedImage = encodeImage(imagePath);
   console.log('Base64 encoded image:');
   console.log(encodedImage);

-  // You can now use this encoded image string in various ways, such as:
+  // You can now use the encodedImage string as needed, for example:
-  // - Sending it in an API request
+  // - Send it in an API request
-  // - Storing it in a database
+  // - Store it in a database
-  // - Embedding it in an HTML img tag like this:
+  // - Use it in an HTML img tag like this:
   // <img src="data:image/jpeg;base64,${encodedImage}" />

 } catch (error) {
-  console.error('Error encoding image:', error.message);
+  console.error('Error encoding image:', error);
 }
 ```